How to Change Your Status from a J-1 Visa to a Green Card through Marriage

 Working in the United States

 You are more likely to face a period with no work permit if you’re married to a green card holder.
 That’s because it can take 19 to 25 months between filing the initial family sponsorship application (Form I-130) and the green card application (Form I-485).
 Only then can you also submit a work permit application, which can take another five months (in some cases longer) to be approved.

 If your J-1 visa will expire before you can secure a new work permit, it’s best to plan on either seeking an extension on your J-1 visa or applying for another type of temporary work visa, such as an H-1B visa, if possible.
 Either will allow you to continue working without any gaps in employment between the expiration of your J-1 visa and the approval of your new work permit.

-If you “overstay” — that is, if you remain in the United States past the expiration date of your visa — you could be barred from re-entering the United States for several years, depending on how long you stayed in the United States without a valid visa.
+If you overstay on your J-1 visa (remain in the U.S. past the expiration date of your visa) you could be barred from re-entering the country for years, depending on how long you stayed in the U.S. without a valid visa.

-If you’ve overstayed, it’s generally a good idea to leave the United States within six months following the expiration date of your J-1 visa.
-If you overstay for six months or longer, you will not be able to return to the United States for three years.
-If you overstay for more than one year, you will be barred from re-entering the United States for 10 years.
+If you’re out of status, plan to leave the U.S. within six months of the expiration date of your J-1 visa.
+If you remain in the country for more than six months, you won’t be permitted to re-enter the U.S. for three years.
+If you overstay for longer than one year, you’ll be barred from re-entering for 10 years.